-- Rising global temperatures threaten the effective enjoyment of human rights, including the right to life, adequate food, the enjoyment of the highest attainable standard of physical and mental health, adequate housing, self-determination, and safe drinking water and sanitation.70 - Climate change heightens existing social and economic inequalities, intensifies poverty and reverses progress towards improvements in children's well-being.
-All children are exceptionally vulnerable to the negative impacts of climate change, with the youngest children being most at risk.71 - Those most vulnerable to anthropogenic climate change have contributed the least to the current crisis.
-Consequently, those who have contributed the most have a responsibility to protect them.72
+- Rising global temperatures threaten the effective enjoyment of human rights, including the right to life, adequate food, the enjoyment of the highest attainable standard of physical and mental health, adequate housing, self-determination, and safe drinking water and sanitation.70 - In 2021, The Human Rights Council recognized "the right to a safe, clean, healthy and sustainable environment as a human right that is important for the enjoyment of human rights." - Climate change heightens existing social and economic inequalities, intensifies poverty and reverses progress towards improvements in children's well-being.
+All children are exceptionally vulnerable to the negative impacts of climate change, with the youngest children being most at risk.72